oracle/python-oracledb/doc/src/api_manual/connect_params.rst

     For python-oracledb Thick mode, set the equivalent option in a ``sqlnet.ora`` file.

+.. attribute:: ConnectParams.driver_name

+    This read-only attribute is a string that specifies the driver used by the client to connect to Oracle Database.
+This is an arbitrary value set by the user in the :meth:`oracledb.ConnectParams()` method or the :attr:`defaults.driver_name` attribute which is the default value.
+This is the value shown in the ``CLIENT_DRIVER`` column of the ``V$SESSION_CONNECT_INFO`` view.

+    This attribute is supported in both python-oracledb Thin and Thick modes.

+    .. versionadded:: 2.5.0

 .. attribute:: ConnectParams.edition

     This read-only attribute is a string that specifies the edition to use